LettucePie/toybox/README.md

    - It can be stylized
  - A Toy can be "focused" into view with it's own camera
    - Camera focus must be escapable
+ - A Toy can be an inspired creation off of real life toys and properties.
+   - It CANNOT be an exact virtual clone, we don't want to get sued here.
+   - It can do similar things, but should not look or sound the same.

 ## How to make a Toy
 This app will be using a standardization system for each toy.
-To briefly understand what is required, read through the "load_toy" function on `play.gd` and the variables of `toys/toy_meta.gd`.
+To briefly understand what is required, read through the "load_toy" function on `play.gd` and the variables of `components/toy_meta.gd`.

+ 1. Make a folder for your new Toy in `/toys/`.
+   - This will contain Scenes, Assets, GUI, and Metadata.
+   - Organize your files however you like within your toys folder.
+ 2. Make a new ToyUI scene within your toy folder.
+   - New Scene -> Other Node -> Navigate to `Node > CanvasItem > Control > ToyUI` or just search "toyui".
+ 3. Make a new ToyMeta resource within your toy folder.
+   - Right-Click on your toy folder, select Create New Resource, search for ToyMeta.
+ 4. Make your toy.
+   - If your toy has multiple pieces, consider making each piece it's own scene.
+   - If your toy will be picked up and moved around alot, consider making its root node my custom class `PickupPhysics`, and add the component scene `PickupRay` as a child.
+Of course if you need a more intricate solution then go for it.
+The only necessary components are `ToyUI` and `ToyMeta`.
+ 5. Fill out the ToyMeta resource.
+ 6. Load up the Toybox scene `/toybox.tscn`, and append your ToyMeta to the Toy Metadatas array in the inspector.

  ### Feature Ideas